Address: ADAC Sachsen, PF 16 02 62, 01288 Dresden, Germany

 Between 1973 and 1989 the race continued, but only for riders and machinery from behind the iron curtain.
 Car races were part of the mix too – from the early days there had always been some four-wheel action – but now took greater prominence thanks to a lack of permanent circuits elsewhere in East Germany and the dilution of the allure of the motorcycle event.

-Still the event was little more than a close road event, with a few wooden grandstands catering for the fans and little more than hay bales to protect the drivers, riders and spectators.
+Still the event was little more than a closed road event, with a few wooden grandstands catering for the fans and nothing better than hay bales to protect the drivers, riders and spectators.
 Deaths continued and, when more powerful machinery became available in 1990 following the fall of the Berlin Wall, it was clear that the circuit was simply inadequate for modern racing, despite the addition of a couple of chicanes.

 In 1995, a new driver training facility was opened by the ADAC Sachsen, with a multi-use facility being created to the south of the original circuit.
 Quickly, momementum gathered to revive racing on this new course and, following some initial modifications, the new Sachsenring opened for business in 1996.
 Only a small portion of the original course featured in this new incarnation and even this was run in the opposite direction to previously.

-Still the circuit authorities were not fully satisifed and more major changes came ahead of the 2001 season, when a new end section of the lap was developed by Hermann Tilke, as well as the repositioning of the pit and paddock on the opposite side of the main straight.
-The new section had a dramatic plunging downhill right-hander leading onto the new back section, which quickly acquired the nickname of 'The Waterfall'.
+Still the circuit authorities were not fully satisifed and more major changes came ahead of the 2001 season, when a new end section of the lap was developed by Hermann Tilke, as well as the re-alignment of the the pit straight, with new garages and and paddock created one the inside of the new loop.
+Tile's revisions included a dramatic plunging downhill right-hander leading onto the new back section, which quickly acquired the nickname of 'The Waterfall'.
 The changes also meant the the circuit was completely enclosed for the first time, becoming a truly permanent facility divorced from any public roads.

 The Sachsenring is located in the town of Hohenstein-Ernstthal in Saxony, eastern Germany.
 The closest airports to the circuit are Dresden Airport (100km), Leipzig/Halle Airport (140km), Erfurt Airport (150km).